tntd/react-chrome-extension/README.md

 This boilerplate uses `Webpack`, `react-transform` and `Redux`.
 You can hot reload by editing related files of Popup & Window & Inject page.

-#### Using Redux DevTools Extension

-You can use [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension) on development mode.

 ## Build